 - Determine the level of CMMC you want to meet (based on future contracts on which you plan to bid or internal business goals).

 - Prepare internally to meet the selected standard.
 Identify gaps in your processes and systems.
-Corserva can help you prepare for CMMC.
+You can leverage the services of a CMMC-AB Registered Provider Organization™ (RPO) listed in the CMMC-AB Marketplace to help you.

 - Select a C3PAO from the CMMC Accreditation Body Marketplace.
-There are no approved C3PAO companies yet.
+As of May 5, 2021, there are no certified C3PAO companies performing assessments yet.

 - Engage a C3PAO to provide the assessment.